 The following alert is being provided as a public service.
 It is an exact reprint of the alert distributed to Louisiana Realtors by NOMAR

 Reports are surfacing once again relative to rental housing scams.
-On June 3, 2013 GSREIN alerted its members that the Federal Bureau of Investigation had issued a consumer alert affecting real estate listings in a rental housing scam.
+Awhile back GSREIN alerted its members that the Federal Bureau of Investigation had issued a consumer alert affecting real estate listings in a rental housing scam.
 The scam involves Criminals searching Web sites that list homes for sale.
 They take the information in those ads – lock, stock and barrel – and post it, with their own e-mail address, in an ad on other real estate sites (without the sites consent or knowledge) under the housing rentals category.
 Reported sites include Craigslist and Trulia.

-The houses are almost always listed with below market rental rates.
+The houses are almost always listed at below market rental rates.

 Potential renters might then be asked to fill out credit applications asking for personal information like credit history, social security numbers, birthdates, and work history.
 Criminals can use this information to commit identity fraud and steal money from their victims.